iustin/bakonf/docs/usermanual.md

 ### Backup phase

-For details about the actual parameters to bakonf, see its manpage.
+For details about the actual parameters to bakonf, see the man page.

 To use bakonf, choose to either: